 The achievements of our students are a great source of pride and joy to the school.
 The list of prize-winners gives a good indication of the talent, energy and enthusiasm that has been fostered in the school.

 The list gives the main prize-winners over the years.
-Many other students have been “Highly Commended” for their projects and many others again have taken part and learned from and enjoyed the experience.
+Many other students have won prizes in their categories.
+Sarah Healy and Miriam Murphy were our most recent winners in 2018 winning First Prize in their caegory for their project on the effects of Diabeties on children.
+Many others again have taken part and learned from and enjoyed the experience.